Sunny With a High Near 64

 Tonight

 Mostly clear, with a low around 36.
+North wind 5 to 7 mph becoming calm after midnight.

+Sunny, with a high near 67.
+Calm wind becoming west northwest 5 to 7 mph in the afternoon.

+Mostly clear, with a low around 36.
+Northwest wind around 6 mph becoming light and variable after midnight.

-North wind around 6 mph becoming east in the evening.
+Sunny, with a high near 67.
+Light and variable wind becoming west 6 to 11 mph in the morning.

 Wednesday